-Since Arizona baseball and softball began to fill seats during games at about 16% capacity in early March, the football team has been taking its own steps towards what could be a more normal season this fall.
+Ever since the University of Arizona’s baseball and softball teams began to fill seats during games at about 16% capacity in early March, the football team has been taking its own steps towards what could be a more normal season this fall.*

-This, along with the university's plan for in-person instruction this upcoming semester that President Dr. Robert C. Robbins announced on March 8, means that the community can most likely expect the Pride of Arizona marching band to be back as well — if conditions permit.
+This, along with the university moving back to in-person instruction this semester, which was initially announced by President Dr. Robert C. Robbins on March 8, means that the community can most likely expect the Pride of Arizona marching band to be back as well — if conditions continue to permit.

 “I want to plan on full operations so that we’re ready if we can,” said assistant professor Chad Shoopman, the University of Arizona’s director of athletic bands.
 “I hope we’re going to be back to normal, but we’re definitely going to have a plan in place that will allow us to pivot if we need to.
 We’re going to do what’s going to keep everyone safe and healthy.”